IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

   }
   ```

   As you can see, there is actually only the `data` property referencing the image.
-Rest of the slice file is just boilerplate code.
+Rest of the slice file is just meta-data.

 - provide the image in the same chunk directory as it's slice json file and **prefixed** with the slice json file name (`slice-0002.json`) :